marcoshenrpassos/marcoshenrpassos/README.md

 ### Hi there!
 I am Marcos Passos 👋

 - 🔭 I’m currently studying front-end development.
-My Masters Project was to build a social network application that deals with crime related activities in a given area/city.
+My Masters Project was to build a social network application that focuses on crime related activities in a given area/city.
 I cannot show this project yet as I'm wating for my results from Uni.
 I built several modules and particularly contributed to the front-end, and a little to the back-end.
 Our client, supervisor and coordinator really appreciated our final product.
 - 🌱 I’m currently learning JavaScript, but also getting better at HTML and CSS.
-- 👯 I’m looking to collaborate on front-end projects, as I've decided to focus on this part of IT.
+- 👯 I’m looking to collaborate on front-end projects, as I've decided to focus on this part of Software Development.
 I really enjoyed seeing my work shown on the screen.
 - 🤔 I’m looking for help with getting better at front-end at this stage.
 - 📫 How to reach me: marcoshenriq@gmail.com
 - 😄 Pronouns: him/his